 Course topics include:

-1. the basics of radio operation
+1. The basics of radio operation

-2. the correct frequencies (channels) to be used
+2. The correct frequencies (channels) to be used

-3. distress, emergency and medical assistance procedures
+3. Distress, emergency and medical assistance procedures

-4. making ship to shore communication
+4. Making ship to shore communication

-5. Digital Selective Calling (DSC) using simulators
+5. Digital Selective Calling (DSC) using training radios

 6. Global Maritime Distress and Safety System (GMDSS)